gvwilson/thirdbit/src/fiction/in-heck/index.md

 "What?"

-"Are your auditory processors defective?
+"Are your auditory processors as defective as your reasoning?
-This one will stand here and carry out its original plan.
+This one will stay here and deal with Central.
-You will enter the laboratory and distract them.
+You will enter the laboratory and distract them."

+"Deal with Central?
+How are you going to do that?"
+Gumption demanded.

+"This one has been preparing for this moment for a very long time," Patient said, and for a moment Gumption heard echoes of years of silent, lonely struggle and preparation.
+"This one will *not* fail so long as you give it sufficient time.
 Be assured that your sacrifice will have furthered a great cause."
-And with no further ceremony,
+And with that,
 it froze just as Dockety had.

 "Great," Gumption muttered,